Among the major works on display was a portrait of the late Tane Chatfield, 22, who died in custody late last year.

 Social justice, stolen generations, frontier wars, human rights and the criminal justice system are among the subjects explored in the two-unit HSC Aboriginal Studies course.

-Academic Mentor Indigenous Students Preschool to Year 12 and Stage 6 Aboriginal Studies teacher Jade Carr described Australia’s First Peoples as “central to the narratives that make up our national story”.
+Academic Mentor – Indigenous Students and Stage 6 Aboriginal Studies teacher Jade Carr described Australia’s First Peoples as “central to the narratives that make up our national story”.

 “Schools and teachers tell this story and sculpt perceptions about what matters, why it matters and what this means,” Jade said.